Thursday, December 24, 2009

 Freedom to travel.

-Freedom to create
+Freedom to create.

-Freedom to
+Freedom to agree.

 Freedom to learn.

-Freedom to
+Freedom to think.

 Freedom to hope.

-Freedom to trust
+Freedom to trust.

-Freedom to
+Freedom to read.

 Freedom to vote.

-Freedom to
+Freedom to own.

-Freedom to
+Freedom to love.

-Freedom to
+Freedom to live.

-live.
+Freedom to live.

 Why are you proud to be an American?